Next Start

 Intercooler

 When air is compressed, the temperature of the air increases as well.
-The major issue with hot air temperature is that the density of the oxygen molecules is spread farther apart, which can dramatically affect your power output.
+The major issue with hot air temperature is that the density of the oxygen molecules is decreased, which can dramatically affect your power output.

-When you add more air to an engine, more fuel will be required to maintain efficient combustion.
+When you add more air to an engine, more fuel is required to maintain efficient combustion.
 In some cases, your factory fuel system may not be able to keep up with the needed fuel supply.
-High volume fuel pumps, larger fuel lines and adjustable fuel-pressure regulators can ensure you have ample fuel available to the engine under all load commands.
+High-volume fuel pumps, larger fuel lines and adjustable fuel-pressure regulators can ensure you have ample fuel available to the engine under all load demands.

-With newer vehicles that are computer controlled, it’s a bit more difficult to be able to compensate for increases in airflow.
+With newer vehicles that are computer controlled, it’s a bit more difficult to compensate for increases in airflow.
 There are many aftermarket companies that provide flash tunes and programmers that help ensure an engine management system can keep everything in check.

 Regulations